What changes will professional military education undergo — discussed in the National Guard of Ukraine

 17.12.2021 15:00

-The format of professional military education involves first training in professional courses L-1A, L-1B (platoon) and L-1C (company) tactical level, then - command and staff courses L-2 (battalion-brigade), then - on the course L-3 for officers of the joint staffs of the operational level in the ranks of lieutenant colonel-colonel and course L-4 of senior management of the strategic level (colonel-general).
+The format of obtaining professional military education involves first training at the professional courses L-1A, L-1B (platoon) and L-1C (company) of the tactical level, then at the command and staff courses L-2 (battalion-brigade), then - at the L-3 course for officers of the joint staffs of the operational level in the ranks of sub-bases colonel-colonel and the course L-4 of the senior leadership of the strategic level (colonel-general).

-In their turn, foreign advisers not only explained how L-courses have been implemented in their educational institutions, but also their own experience: what are the advantages of such a system and the way this multilevel education and certain rules for selecting candidates justify itself in the long run.
+Foreign advisers not only explained how L-courses are implemented in their own countries, but also told stories from their own experience: what are the advantages of such a system and how exactly such multilevel education and certain strict rules for the selection of candidates for positions justify themselves in the long term.

-Following the meeting, the parties agreed to establish a working group and cooperate in developing a curriculum for the Kyiv Institute and the next meeting.
+According to the results of the meeting, the parties agreed on the creation of a working group and cooperation in the development of the curriculum for the Kyiv Institute of NGU and the next meeting on the basis of the university.

 Similar materials